fsk1997/interface/README.md

-A compilation of React (NextJS) CSS test.
+A compilation of React (GatsbyJS) CSS test.
 <br/>
 Visit the <a href="http://interface.saykiat.com" target="_blank">Demo Page</a>
 <br/>